 Fulfilling the role of an academy Governor is, therefore, both a serious undertaking and an enormously rewarding one.
 Not only do Governors bring their own knowledge and skills to the role, but, in learning how academies are run, they often develop their understanding of leadership.
 In addition, contributing to the growth and development of an academy and seeing tangible improvements in the attainment and wellbeing of the children is a satisfying and important contribution to the local community.

-For more specific information on Governance in individual Academies, please click on the links below to be taken to their websites (opens in new window).
+For more specific information on Governance in individual Academies, please visit their websites, available through the 'Our Academies' section of this site.